Johannes Sering: Service in Scotland

 Sering, as the "Dens minister" (Danish preacher), was paid a yearly fee of £600 in three termly installments from the Scottish exchequer.
 He was given clothes to suit his role, a hat, a gown and cassock of fine London cloth.

 David Chrytraeus wrote to Sering in October 1590.
 Sering may have written frequently to the court of Denmark with news of Scotland and the queen.
 One of his surviving letters to the Danish council seems to allude to this role.

 Though both kingdoms had adopted forms of Protestantism, Denmark was a Lutheran country while Scotland had become Calvinist.
 Some historians, including Susan Dunn-Hensley and Maureen Meikle, suggest that Anne of Denmark soon secretly converted to the Catholic faith after coming to Scotland, despite Sering's guiding role.
 It is suggested that Sering converted to Scottish Calvinism.
 Other historians, including Jemma Field, contend that Anne of Denmark did not convert from the Lutheran faith of her upbringing.

 On 25 May 1595 Sering wrote the Council of Denmark, asking if he could leave Scotland and be a church minister in Denmark.
 He mentioned that the queen now could now speak Scots as fluently as any noblewoman.
 His pension was confirmed.
 Sering stayed in the queen's service and came with her to England in 1603.

 On 29 May 1597 he was a witness at the baptism of Lucretia, the daughter of a merchant George Littiljohnne and his wife Margaret Purves.
 The register calls him "Joannes Seringes minister".
 George Littiljohnne sold hats and dress accessories from a booth in Edinburgh.
 Sering married Anna Ellis or Ebbes, a Danish servant of the queen on 28 April 1598.
 The queen paid for their wedding banquet at Holyrood Palace, and the household accounts recorded the day as the wedding of "Hairy Hans" and "Little Anna", a woman of the queen's chamber.
+The record, written in Scots, states "Hir majesties Minister callit Hairy Hans wes mayit upoun ane woman off hir chalmer Litill Anna this day".